sebmichalowski/zadanie_kalkulator_s/README.md

 ## Usage

-This is rest app so you have to communicate with your server with get methods
+This is rest app so you have to communicate with your server using get methods

 ### http://localhost:8080/{grossValuePerDay}/{countryCodeToConvertFrom}